John-Abbott-College/6A6-Notes/notes/Lecture5_Navigation.md

 - Follow Microsoft .NET MAUI training module: https://learn.microsoft.com/en-us/training/modules/create-multi-page-apps/3-exercise-implement-flyout-navigation to create a flyout menu for their Astronomy app.

+  >  You might need to install the latest version of .NET for this exercise.

 # Tab Bar navigation